 It’s no secret that Kaya toast is one of Singapore’s favourite breakfast treats.
-Everyone from kids when they’ve been good and an indulgence for nostalgic adults, it’s hard to come across a local that doesn’t enjoy this sweet start to the morning.
+As the ultimate reward for kids when they’ve been good and an indulgence for nostalgic adults, it’s hard to come across a local that doesn’t enjoy this sweet start to the morning.

 200ish grams of sugar